 Employers should avoid providing sensitive information relating to issues such as:

 - absence-related information

-- or salary information unless they have the specific, express consent of the employee.
+- salary information (unless they have the specific, express consent of the employee).

 What is a personal reference?

 A personal reference is generally given, in a personal capacity, by someone who knows an individual well, such as a former colleague or line manager.
 Typically personal references focus on the subjective, opinion-based information which is not included in a business reference, such as comments about an individual’s character.